-Rounding up the best places to visit in the US has been on our list of things to do for years.
-We finally put it together with a little help from our team.
+Rounding up the best places to visit in the US has been on our list of things to do for years and we finally put it together with a little help from our team.
 The US is a beautiful and vast country.
 It has the most beautiful national parks, bustling cities, action-packed state parks, and more cultural attractions than you could see in a lifetime.
 A trip to the US is bound to be memorable.

 Of course, you don’t need us to persuade you how great the US is to visit.
 Canadians especially love road tripping around the USA and we’ve taken our share of drives around the country.
 So to get your excited for your next vacation or great American road trip, we’re here to help you choose the best places to visit in the US.